 - Jordanian Social Democratic Party (JSDP)

 There has been sharp criticism levelled at Abdullah II. that he and his Jordanian regime restrict freedom of speech due to his amendment to the Jordanian Penal Code, to ensure the legislation of the punishment of all those who express dissent.
-Human rights organizations have criticized Abdullah II and his regime for several human rights violations and acts of torture committed against Islamic radicals and those who express dissent and criticism over his policies.
+Human rights organizations have criticized Abdullah II. and his regime for several human rights violations and acts of torture committed against Islamic radicals and those who express dissent and criticism over his policies.
 The 2011 people’s unrest characterized by relatively peaceful demonstrations have challenged the power of the throne by calling, in particular, on the King to relinquish his power to appoint prime ministers and to provide the parliament with more functions.

 The Prime Minister

 The Upper House or Senate (Majlis al-Ayan) forms one half of the national legislature, the other being the House of Deputies.
 The Senate consists of 65 seats and members are appointed by the monarch from designated categories of public figures and long-serving politicians.
 The required age for membership is 40 years and none of its current members are associated to any party.
 The Senate advises the House of Deputies on general policies and together the two chambers can curb the King’s powers.
 It is in general a respected institute, with a large influence in the public domain.
 Membership term in the Senate is four years, renewable by the King.
 Current president of the Senate is former prime minister Faisal al-Fayez.

 The House of Deputies